 Web Design That Demands Attention

-A major design trend is going back to basics with more minimal designs.
+A major design trend is going back to basics with more minimal website designs.
 When designing a website, developers must consider a growing amount of factors, and ease of use on multiple devices is one of the most important.
 Elaborate website designs can complicate customer flow and user experiences.

 Usability experts are recommending that we avoid using this navigation style at desktop resolutions for the following reasons: